The endocrine glands produce chemicals and pass them directly into the bloodstream.

 Hormones can trigger a cascade of other signaling pathways in the cell to cause an immediate effect (for example, insulin signaling leads to rapid glucose uptake in muscle cells).

-This process also happens due to a later effect (glucocorticoids bind to DNA elements in a cell to activate the production of certain proteins, which takes time to produce).
+This process also happens due to a later effect (glucocorticoids bind to DNA elements in a cell to activate the production of specific proteins, which takes time to produce).

-The released hormone has its effect on other organs.
+The released hormone affects other organs.
 This effect in the organ feeds back to the original signal to control any new hormone release.
 The pituitary gland is well known for its feedback loops.

 Endocrine glands and organs

-The main glands and organs of the endocrine system include:
+The primary glands and organs of the endocrine system include:

 The hormones released by the pituitary gland are: